Kevin Pietersen: Success against South Africa

 With Michael Vaughan as captain for the first three tests, Pietersen seemed to thrive in his first Test series against his former countrymen scoring 152 in the opening match of the series.
 During the third Test against South Africa, Pietersen was criticised for throwing his wicket away attempting a six to complete a century when on 94.
 Jonathan Agnew and Alec Stewart called the stroke "irresponsible" and Agnew continued, suggesting that Pietersen therefore ruled himself out of the potential reckoning for the England captaincy with Vaughan's place in the starting line-up in doubt after failing to score runs.
-In the event, having lost the match, Vaughan resigned and Pietersen was made the permanent captain of both the Test and ODI sides (Paul Collingwood relinquished the ODI captaincy at the same time).
+In the event, having lost the match, Vaughan resigned and Pietersen was made the permanent captain of both the Test and ODI teams (Paul Collingwood relinquished the ODI captaincy at the same time).

 Following the news that he had been made England Test and ODI captain, Pietersen paid tribute to both outgoing captains but announced that he would look to captain the team in his own style.
 He scored a century in his debut match as captain in the dead rubber fourth Test, and went on to defeat South Africa 4–0 in the ODI matches.
 In that series he made 90 not out and got 2–22 with the ball.
 In the fourth ODI, another dead rubber as England were 3–0 up, he hit a quick 40 to guide England to victory.